 artist statement

-Recent works translate drone footage, hand drawings, field recordings, and bodily gesture into kaleidoscopic woven forms.
-These translations situate our embodied experience within contemporary information systems, where craft, code, and cosmos fold into one another, and cloth becomes a site for sensing our place within deep time.
+Recent works translate drone imagery, hand drawings, and bodily gesture into kaleidoscopic textiles.
+In these translations, craft, code, and cosmos fold into one another, and cloth becomes a sensitive membrane—registering our entanglement with technological systems, metaphysical inquiry, and the deeper rhythms of time.

 Weaving becomes meaning and metaphor for contemplating memory, erosion, impermanence, continuity, and our place within deep time.